Updated on May 18th, 2021 by Bob Ciura

 Shaw’s current monthly dividend rate is approximately $0.098542 per share in Canadian dollars, and it has paid the same monthly dividend rate since March 2015.
 On an annualized basis, this comes out to roughly $1.18 per share.
 Investors should consider that since Shaw is based outside the U.S., the dividend is exposed to currency risk as the dividend is declared in Canadian dollars.

 As currencies fluctuate, the dividend rate is subject to change, once it is translated back into U.S. dollars.
-Based on prevailing exchange rates, Shaw’s dividend comes out to approximately $0.89 per share in U.S. dollars.
-At a recent price of ~$19 in the US, the dividend yield is 4.7%.
-Shaw’s yield is lower than AT&T’s 5.6% yield, but is higher than Verizon’s 4.3% yield.
+Based on prevailing exchange rates, Shaw’s dividend comes out to approximately $0.98 per share in U.S. dollars.
+Therefore, the currency-adjusted dividend yield is 4%.
+Shaw’s yield is lower than AT&T’s 7% yield (although AT&T is likely to reduce its dividend following its asset merger with Discovery), but is closer to Verizon’s 4.4% yield.
 Shaw has the added advantage of monthly dividend payouts, which could be appealing for income investors desiring even more frequent payments.

 Another important consideration for investing in foreign companies is withholding taxes.
 Dividends received in Canadian dollars are typically subject to a 25% withholding tax (15% for most U.S. investors).
 However, there is an exception for Canadian stocks – the withholding tax is waived for U.S. investors who hold the stock in a qualified retirement account, such as a 401(k) or IRA.